 Below you can listen to Danny Teong playing G. Reiche’s “abblasen” on his Mod+ trumpet with Fixtune D leadpipe.
-Note how the colour of the notes stay very even with the use of ventholes.
+Note how the colour of the notes stays very even with the use of ventholes.
 Besides a good playing technique the trumpet helps Danny a lot.

 Basic Mod+ set in 440-415

-The bell on the MOD+ model is very much like an EHE bell but still slightly different because I have implemented the Golden Ratio (Fibonacci) sequence.
+The bell on the MOD+ model is very much like an EHE bell but still slightly different because we have implemented the Golden Ratio (Fibonacci) sequence.
 Not only in the shape of the bell but in many other ways.
 Whenever there is a taper, and whenever balance and proportion is important.

-Besides that I make sure to make a (one piece!) bell that is light enough with a standard 0.35mm wall thickness.
+Besides that we make sure to make a (one piece!) bell that is light enough with a standard 0.35mm wall thickness.
 This gives a nice direct response without the sound wavering away.
 And it still has enough “mass” to carry and blend nicely.
 Just like most original historic natural trumpets.